SamsonGudise/k8scluster.local/README.md

 * __IMAGE__=<centos_image>
 * __MYTPE__=t2.medium
 ## Update configuraration parameters,  creates script to build cluster
-*  create-preview-script.sh >  build-script.sh
+*  ./create-preview-script.sh >  build-script.sh
 *  chmod +x build-script.sh
 *  sudo mv build-script.sh /usr/local/bin/
 ## Time to build cluster
 * execute  /usr/local/bin/build-script.sh
 * verify preview.
-Take your time to read and understand entire preview.
+Take your time to read and understand preview.
-* It is your opportunity understand cluster.
-Such as
+* It is your opportunity to understand your cluster, such as
-* How many Autoscaling groups are being create
+* How many autoscaling groups are being created
 * Does it use Elastic Loadbalancer and how they are being used
-* Public Private Subnets and NAT Gateways
+* How many public, private subnets and NAT Gateways
-* How many etcd volumes are created, where are they attached and why?
+* How many etcd volumes are created, hosts attached and why?
 * run update script with --yes at the end
-* kops update cluster your-cluster-name --state=s3://s3bucket --yes
+* kops update cluster your-clustername.k8scluster.local --state=s3://your-s3bucket --yes
 ## Export config
-* kops export kubecfg --name=your-cluster-name --state=s3://s3bucket
+* kops export kubecfg --name=your-clustername --state=s3://your-s3bucket
 ## Source

 * https://kubernetes.io/docs/getting-started-guides/kops/